 Curriculum and Student Learning

 In addition to developing a review process for one’s housing operation, it is important to be mindful of the educative function of a housing and residence life department.
 Although the above resources provide some useful guidelines in this area, many are focused more squarely on measuring student satisfaction and service provision.
 Schools must also engage in review of their curricula and educational models to determine their effectiveness.
 This includes not only student-level assessment of educational initiative effectiveness, but a review of the educational model and the identified goals and outcomes themselves.
-As discussed in the video above from ACPA’s Residential Curriculum Institute, this requires putting the appropriate structures in place and identifying the relevant data sources and experts for analysis.
-The video suggests the following steps for your review process:
+This requires putting the appropriate structures in place and identifying the relevant data sources and experts for analysis.
+Follow these steps for your review process:

 - Brainstorm a list of questions you want answered.